 3. Add a sideboard or buffet to your dining space.
 Use its cabinets or drawers to store extra plates and silverware for your guests.
 The top of the buffet can used to display different appetizers, entrees, side dishes and desserts so guests can help themselves during parties.
 A self serve dinner or party will be a lot easier on you as host.

 4. Consider glass front cabinets or open shelves for glasses so friends and family can easily grab a glass if they want a drink.
 Displaying glasses for your guests is more convenient than trying to direct people to exact right cabinet where the glasses are stored and hidden from view.
 Ever had this conversation?
 “The glasses are in the cabinet to the right.
 No, the upper right.
 Nope, not that one.
 Go over one.
 Look in the cabinet that’s two down from the fridge.”
-UHG!!
+UGH!
 Instead of going through that, just make it easy for guests to find glassware.
 You can also display plates on open shelving, if you’re so inclined, but it seems like folks go searching for glassware more often than they do plates.

 5. If you do a lot of group cooking, you’ll need lots of counter space and different work zones.
-One work zone might be for prepping food, which is my specialty.
-I’m not a good cook, but I’m an awesome sous chef.
+One work zone might be for prepping food, which is my specialty (I’m not a good cook, but I’m an awesome sous chef).
 There should also be a zone for cooking and for clean up.
 Make sure there’s enough space beside and behind each of those zones so friends and family have plenty of room to work.

 6. Make kitchen aisles wide enough to allow for good flow.
 Aisles and walkways in the kitchen should ideally be at least 42 inches.
-36 inches could work, but it will be tight.
+36 inches could work, but it will be a little tight.
 If more than one person will be cooking or prepping in the kitchen, shoot for 48 inch aisles.

 7. Design your house for good traffic flow in mind.
 Good traffic flow means that people can move through your house without having cut across work areas, through furniture clusters, or through personal spaces, like bedrooms.
 When people move from the front door to, and through the main living space, they should be able to navigate the space easily, without bumping into corners or furniture.
 Walkways should be at least three feet wide, and preferably four to five feet.
 Two to five feet is needed between chairs, coffee tables and sofas in seating areas.